 I do not put up an away message every night or weekend.
 I do put an away message up in the summer, but it is very simple.
 This is one practical and personal way I have adding in some counselor self-care during my time off in the summer.

-Something like: “Thank you for reaching out.
+You could try something like: “Thank you for reaching out.
 I will be answering emails and voicemails periodically over the summer when I am in the office.
 Please check our school counseling website for the answers to many of your questions (link to the website).
 If this is an emergency, please call 911 immediately.
 I look forward to working with you when I am back in the office in August.
 Have a great summer!”

-Legalities and Ethical Issues of “Around-the-Clock Availability”
+Consider the Legalities and Ethical Issues of “Around-the-Clock Availability”

 Not only is counselor self-care a major issue, but there are legalities and ethical issues associated with checking your work email outside of work.
 That’s why I loved this article from Dr. Carolyn Stone (2016) called Legal and Ethical Technology Imperatives that discusses the importance of not blurring your work and school hours.
 What happens when someone reaches out to you with a safety concern?
 Dr. Stone says, legally, it is best practice to not have a pattern of “around-the-clock availability.”